 Our core value

 To Golden Pass LNG, safety is a core value that is reflected in all our activities.
 High industry standards of operation and maintenance – as well as government regulations – are continuously met.
-The facility has operated for nearly eight years without a single Occupational Safety & Health Administration (OSHA) recordable incident.
+The facility has operated for eight years without a single Occupational Safety & Health Administration (OSHA) recordable incident.
 Since beginning operation, there have been zero OSHA recordable injuries among the Golden Pass employee base.

 Golden Pass LNG follows in the footsteps of an outstanding LNG industry safety record, spanning over 50 years:

 - The global industry is thoroughly committed to the highest standards of safety.